Recording a symphonic orchestra is extraordinarily challenging and expensive. So, how do you get around this hurdle as a bedroom producer?

 Layers

-Layers is another free orchestral VST plugin from OrchestralTools.
-It relies on SINE Player, a sample player developed by OrchestralTools, which offers plenty of musical control.
-You can quickly lay down complex orchestral chords, adjust dynamics and timbres in real time, and more!
+The instrument relies on SINE Player, a sample player developed by OrchestralTools, which offers plenty of musical control.
+You can quickly lay down complex orchestral chords, adjust dynamics and timbres in real-time, and more!

-In addition to the massive selection of available orchestral instruments, you also have multiple mixable microphone positions to customize the sound.
+In addition to the massive selection of available orchestral instruments, you have multiple mixable microphone positions to customize the sound.

 The eponymous layering feature lets you blend different orchestral instruments and control the dynamics via MIDI.